 Some degree of firmness or lumpiness under the skin is normal after facelift surgery and will resolve with time.
 Gentle massage directly on the area will speed up the resolution of this problem.

 Do not be alarmed if one side of your face is slightly more swollen or numb than the other.
 This is common and usually disappears within a few weeks after a facelift.
 Most facelift patients feel reasonably normal within five days after the surgery, even though they are swollen.
 If you wish to do light office work you may.
 Do not, however, do any heavy activities or aerobic exercise for at least three weeks after facelift surgery!
 Strenuous activity can cause increased swelling and bleeding for a period longer than is necessary.

 Price for Facelift in Pittsburgh

 Coming to Dr. Cherup, you can expect the best facelift surgery in Pittsburgh.
 The cost of the surgery can vary.
 Please schedule a consultation with Dr. Cherup.
-During your visit, she will be able to go over her recommendations and pricing.
+During your visit to Pittsburgh and Pennsylvania, she will be able to go over her recommendations and pricing.